AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 ## Next steps

 By following this document you should now be able to update the profile view for your organization, including adding and removing cards, editing card details and attributes, and reordering and resizing cards.
-To learn more about working with Profile data in the Experience Platform UI, please refer to the [Profile user guide](user-guide.md).
+To learn more about working with [!DNL Profile] data in the Experience Platform UI, please refer to the [[!DNL Profile] user guide](user-guide.md).